SherlockPsy/Life/00_CONSTITUTION_OF_REALITY.md

 ### 1. TIME ADVANCEMENT

-Time advances only when **new public evidence is written**.
+Time advances **only** when new public evidence is written.

-If no evidence is written, no time passes.
+If no evidence is written:
+- no time passes
+- nothing progresses
+- nothing changes

 ---

-### 2. PAUSE
+### 2. PAUSE AND RESUME

 When the system is paused:
 - nothing moves
 - nothing queues
 - nothing decays
-- nothing progresses
+- nothing advances

-Pause is absolute.

----

-### 3. RESUME

-On resume:
+When the system resumes:
 - the same instant continues
-- no hidden time has passed
+- no hidden time has elapsed
-- no deferred events occur

 ---

-### 4. EVENTS
+### 3. EVENTS

-Events occur only when written.
+Events exist **only** when written.

 Queued events are forbidden.
 Scheduled events are forbidden.
-Future evidence is forbidden.
+Deferred events are forbidden.

 ---

 ## ARTICLE III: TRUTH AND CONTRADICTION

-Truth is defined strictly by evidence.
+Truth exists only as written evidence.

+The system:
-- Nothing is inferred into truth
+- does not infer truth
-- Nothing is silently corrected
-- Nothing is reconciled by the system

-Contradictions are allowed.
+- does not reconcile contradictions
+- does not correct errors
+- does not privilege consistency

-They persist until later evidence resolves them.
+Contradictions persist until later evidence resolves them.

 ---

 ## ARTICLE IV: MEMORY

-Memory is not storage.
+The system does not remember.
-Memory is not recall.
+The system does not recall.
-Memory is not state.
+The system does not store state.

+Memory exists only through:
-Memory works only by **rereading past public evidence**.
+- rereading past public evidence

-Private ledgers preserve subjective continuity.
-They do not define truth.
+- rereading private ledger entries

+No summarisation.
+No compression.
+No trait extraction.

 ---